Skip to main content

 Our Office

-The University of Pennsylvania Sustainability Office is committed to climate action, social justice, community resilience, and well-being.
+The University of Pennsylvania Sustainability Office is committed to climate action, community resilience, and well-being.
 We serve as a catalyst for transformational change across the University, within the Philadelphia community, at the regional level, and beyond.

 The Penn Sustainability Office seeks to: